ProximaB/ProximaB.github.io/content/blog/2022/2022-10-12-Context mapping/index.md

 ## Introduction to context map relations

 Context Maps are a way to visualize the contact between different contexts and teams.
-They can help you see how patterns are shared between different teams, and how the different teams interact with each other..
+They can help you see how patterns are shared between different teams, and how the different teams interact with each other.
 This allows you to see the relationships between different contexts of the system.
 Context Maps can be used to help understand the structure and functionality of existing systems or applications, as well as to help plan the design of new ones.
-There are many different context map patterns, depending of publications, this article will focus on the most common ones.
+There are many different context map patterns, depending on publications, this article will focus on the most common ones.

 Context maps help identify management issues between applications and teams, revealing how teams communicate and their influence on one each other.
-Using context mapping, it is possible to gain a clear understanding of where and how bad models are propagated in system.
+Using context mapping, it is possible to gain a clear understanding of where and how bad models are propagated in the system.

 Context map patterns are categorized in three ways: